azurecitadel/azurecitadel/content/arc/servers/125-arc_pilot.md

     identifier: arc-servers-arc_pilot
 series:
  - arc-servers
-weight: 123
+weight: 125
 ---

 ## Introduction

-In this preparation lab you will create the `arc_pilot` resource group, plus a service principal for the onboarding scripts.
-The service principal must have the *Azure Connected Machine Onboarding* role.
+In this preparation lab you will create the `arc_pilot` resource group.
+You will be onboarding your on prem VMs into this  resource group later in the hack.

 You'll also add some tagging inheritance policies and a couple of (optional) security groups in Azure Active Directory.